Deep level Deligne--Lusztig representations of Coxeter type: Introduction

 Let $k$ be a non-Archimedean local field with residue characteristic $p>0$, integers $\CO_k$, uniformizer $\varpi$ and residue field $\BF_q$.
 Let $\breve k$ be the completion of the maximal unramified extension of $k$, let $\CO_{\brk}$ denote the integers of $\breve k$.
 Let $F$ denote the Frobenius automorphism of $\breve k$ over $k$.

 Let $G$ be a reductive group over $k$, which splits over $\breve k$.
 Let $T \subseteq B$ be a maximal torus and a Borel subgroup of $G$, such that $T$ splits and $B$ becomes rational over $\breve k$.
-Denote by $U$ the unipotent radical of $B$ and assume that $(T,U)$ is a Coxeter pair (see \S\ref{sec:notation}).
-In particular, $T$ is elliptic and the apartment of $T$ in the reduced Bruhat--Tits building of $G$ consists of one point.
-Bruhat--Tits theory attaches to this point a (connected) parahoric $\CO_k$-model $\CG$ of $G$.
-For any $r\leq \infty$ we can regard $\CG(\CO_{\brk}/\varpi^r) = \BG_r(\overline \BF_q)$ as the geometric points of a perfect $\overline \BF_q$-scheme $\BG_r$.
-This is done via the (truncated, if $r<\infty$) positive loop functor, see e.g. \cite[\S1.1]{Zhu_17} (or \cite[\S2]{DI}) for details.
+Denote by $W$ the Weyl group of $T$ in $G$.
+Denote by $U$ resp. $U^-$ the unipotent radicals of $B$ resp. the opposite Borel subgroup and assume that $(T,U)$ is a Coxeter pair (see \S\ref{sec:notation}).
+Attached to $(T,U)$ there is a $p$-adic Deligne--Lusztig space, on geometric points given by